lienputnina/scrabble-away/README.md

 ## Linting and formatting

-To lint your code from CLI, run:
+To lint your code, run:

 ```shell
 yarn lint
 ```

-To format your code from CLI, run:
+To format your code, run:

 ```shell
 yarn format